 3. Keemall — Inflatable travel pillow

-Why it stands out: Extremely compact and lightweight, this under-$20 inflatable pillow inflates via a push-button valve and stows in a tiny pouch.
-The cotton pillowcase is removable and washable—great for people who want to avoid sharing a fabric surface with a plane seat.
+Why it stands out: Super light and compact, this budget inflatable inflates with a push-valve and packs into a tiny pouch.
+The cotton cover is removable and washable, useful if you prefer not to share a fabric surface on a plane.

 4. FlyHugz — Memory foam neck pillow

-Why it stands out: Ultra-light (about 4.5 ounces) yet supportive U-shaped memory foam that offers 360-degree support and helps prevent your head from falling forward.
-Packs into a tiny pouch and has a sweat-resistant, machine-washable cover—ideal for minimal packers and frequent red-eyes.
+Why it stands out: A very lightweight U-shaped memory-foam pillow that gives 360-degree support to help keep the head from folding forward.
+Packs down small and has a sweat-resistant, machine-washable cover—great for frequent flyers or those on red-eyes.

 5. Trtl — Travel Pillow Plus

-Why it stands out: A wrap-style pillow with an internal support bar and adjustable toggles to lengthen or shorten the support.
-Smaller and less intrusive than U-shaped pillows, it’s easy to clip to a bag and can be adjusted to fit many body types.
-Cozy fleece wrap (can be warm on long-haul flights).
+Why it stands out: A wrap-style pillow with an internal support bar and adjustable toggles so you can dial in the fit.
+Less bulky than classic U-pillows and easy to clip to a bag.
+The fleece wrap is cozy, though it can feel warm on long-haul trips.

 6. Napfun — Travel pillow